 “nice tone, good vibe, great technique” - JacobTV

 To stay in touch with Kate, find her on instagram @katetrumpet

 Kate is very dedicated to commissioning and performing new music, premiering over 30 pieces both as a soloist and a chamber musician.
-Kate’s second album This is My Letter to the World was released in early 2020 on the Innova record label.
-Her album features new music for trumpet inspired by politics and social concepts and addresses issues including gun violence, identity and the experience of being a woman, meditation, and immigration.
-Several of the pieces have an accompanying video element as well.
-Her duo Spark Duo with partner Ford Fourqurean is passionate about commissioning new works and recently completed a spring tour performing and presenting at several universities on the west coast.
-Kate’s debut album As I Am was self-released on November 7th, 2017 - featuring new music by women composers.
-Through this project, she was invited to present recitals at various festivals and events including the International Women’s Brass Conference (in 2019 and 2017) and the Women Composer’s Festival of Hartford (in Connecticut).
-As a classical soloist, Kate has performed Vivaldi’s Double Trumpet Concerto, Torelli’s piccolo Concerto, Leroy Anderson’s The Trumpeter’s Lullaby, and Persichetti’s The Hollow Men in New York City, her hometown Bethesda, Maryland, and in multiple cities on tour in Japan.
+As a chamber musician, Kate recently premiered new works with Contemporaneous, Protestra, Kings County Brass, eGALitarian Brass, and Spark Duo.
+Kate’s second album This is My Letter to the World was released in 2020 on the Innova record label.
+The music is inspired by politics and social concepts that addresses issues including gun violence, identity and feminism, meditation, climate change, and immigration.
+Her first album As I Am features new music by women composers and was released in 2017.
+Kate has presented solo recitals at various festivals across the world including the International Women’s Brass Conference (in 2019 and 2017), the Music by Women festival (in 2021 and 2018) and the Women Composer’s Festival of Hartford.
+Kate has also performed several concertos and solos with orchestras across Japan in multiple cities, as well as in her hometown Bethesda, Maryland, and in New York City.
 Kate has also performed offstage solos at both Carnegie Hall and Alice Tully Hall.